-- 1. In the Database Transporter, on the Define transport data page, select the export criteria for executing SQL expressions.
-The following export criteria are available:

-- Run SQL statements before data import

-- Run SQL statements after the data import

-- 2. Create the SQL statement using the Edit button.
-Differentiate between SQL statements for system data transport and user data transport.

-- a.
-Enter the SQL statements directly.

-- OR -

-- Using the interface, load a .sql file containing the statements.

-- b.
-Use the 🖥 button to save to a file.
+- 1. In the Database Transporter, on the Define transport data page, select the export criteria for running SQL expressions.
+The following export criteria are available: - Run SQL statements before data import - Run SQL statements after the data import - 2.
+Create the SQL statement using the Edit button.
+Differentiate between SQL statements for system data transport and user data transport. - a.
+Enter the SQL statement directly. - OR - - Use the button to load a .sql file that contains the statements. - b.
+Use the \frac{1}{2} button to save to a file.

-- General notes about transporting changes on page 97 - Creating a transport package with the Database Transporter on page 99
+- General tips for transporting changes on page 105 - Creating transport packages with the Database Transporter on page 107